ckampfe/russ/README.md

 `a` - view read/unread entries
 `x` - refresh all feeds
-`c` - copy current entry link or feed link to clipboard (depending on selection) `Esc` - go from insert mode to normal mode
+`c` - copy current entry link or feed link to clipboard (depending on selection) `o` - open current entry link or feed link in browser  (depending on selection) `Esc` - go from insert mode to normal mode

 ## help/options/config